ldnicolasmay/Udacity/DataEngineering/CapstoneProject/README.md

 ### ETL Apps

-There are three apps that perform the work for this data pipeline:
+There are three apps built for this project that make up the data pipeline.
+They were build separately because I wanted to keep the apps as modular as possible.
+Even though they are in different repositories, they are part of this capstone project.

 1. [FilterOoniS3Keys](https://github.com/ldnicolasmay/FilterOoniS3Keys), run _**monthly**_, a Scala app that makes use of the [AWS Java SDK v1.x](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/welcome.html) to extract all available OONI S3 keys, and filter those keys to include only target OONI tests related to TOR networks (e.g., HTTP requests, Meek fronted requests, Psiphon, Tor, Vanilla Tor), and load the filtered keys into the destination S3 bucket.